 Denon DJ’s Prime 4 is a groundbreaking all-in-one standalone DJ system that lets you spin with up to four decks.
 It is a remarkably mature, hugely powerful, immensely exciting, and great value-for-money DJ system.
 It has a beautiful, smooth and responsive touchscreen, plenty of controls that digital DJs have grown to love, and the ability to access various storage media including USB and a massive 1TB SATA hard drive.
-It’s light years ahead of any other standalone DJ system out there, and its feature set even smashes pro club systems that are triple its price point.
-Your move, Pioneer DJ.
+It’s light years ahead of any other standalone DJ system out there (with the exception of its only current rival, Pioneer DJ’s Opus Quad), and its feature set even smashes pro club systems that are triple its price point.

 First Impressions / Setting up

-On paper, the Denon DJ Prime 4 is the most powerful standalone DJ system ever made – no laptop required!
+On paper, the Denon DJ Prime 4 is one of the most powerful standalone DJ systems ever made – no laptop required!
 DJing from USB, SD or SATA hard drive, you get four full channels of digital audio, a big touchscreen that’s smooth and responsive, and pretty much all the performance features you find on the best DJ software.

 Hardware, it seems, is finally catching up with the “software plus controller” method of DJing that has been the most fun way to do this for a decade now.
 And it’s Denon DJ, not the current stalwart of the DJ booth Pioneer DJ, currently leading the way.